buildcores/buildcores-open-db/README.md

 - All components must follow the schema for their category
 - Required fields vary by component type (check the schema)
 - When possible, include retailer SKUs and manufacturer information

+## Limitations
+We cannot provide price data or retailer-specific data due to restrictions.

 ## License